Afrifine/agrifine-frontend/README.md

 ### What was AgriFine's motivation as a company to build this application?

-- With a large Zambian population being significantly dependant on farming with over 70% of farmers in the country, with staple food as well as their day to day living leaning on farming.
+- With Zambias majority being significantly dependant on farming with over 70% of farmers in the country, with staple food as well as their day to day living leaning on farming.
 Agrifine saw it fit to  build an application that makes it easier for farmers to be more productive with the aid of technology so as to not be left behind on the global farming market and in Zambia as a nation.

 ### Why did AgriFine build this project?